devgateway/docker-rpmbuild/README.md

 mounted with `noexec` flag, and scripts like `./configure` will not run.
 Normal volumes do not have such limitation.

+## Entry point

+The script will find spec files in the `SPECS` directory, install their build dependencies as root, and build source and binary packages as an unprivileged user.

 ## Copyright

 Copyright 2018, Development Gateway